virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 The used properties for custom menus are the same as for custom buttons.
 Herewith, the appropriate `menu` field (instead of `buttons`) should be specified in order to adjust functionality exactly within the menu list of the Add-ons plank.

-Sample to set custom buttons within the menu list of the add-ons plank:
+Sample to set custom buttons within the menu list of the Add-ons plank:
 ```
 {
   "jpsType": "update",